alexdesander/hexgate/README.md

 }
 ```

-Creating a client and joining a server:
+Creating a hexgate client and connecting to a server:
 ```rust
 let client = Client::prepare()
     .client_version(ClientVersion::ZERO)